The word “cheetah” is derived from the Hindi word “chita” meaning “spotted one.”

 Cheetahs mainly eat gazelles, but they also hunt smaller animals like hares, birds, and other hooved animals.
 Unlike many other predators in Africa, cheetahs rarely scavenge for food.

 At the Zoo, cheetahs eat a specialized ground carnivore diet, raw chicken, and bones for fasting days and dental health.
 They have fasting days to imitate what happens in the wild when a cheetah might not catch food for a day.
-For entertainment and enrichment, they also get rabbits to eat.
+They also receive rabbits for enrichment.

 Current Range and Historic Range